hi-primus/optimus/README.md

 [![Downloads](https://pepy.tech/badge/optimuspyspark/week)](https://pepy.tech/project/optimuspyspark/week)

-NOTE: We are working hard in version 3.0 https://github.com/ironmussa/Optimus/tree/develop-3.0. in which you could use Dask, Dask/cudf as backend using a unified API.
+**NOTE: We are working hard in version 3.0 https://github.com/ironmussa/Optimus/tree/develop-3.0. in which you could use pandas, cudf, Dask, Dask/cudf as backend using a unified API.**

 To launch a live notebook server to test optimus using binder or Colab, click on one of the following badges: